Corsicana · Health Professions · Medical Lab Technology (MLT)

 Assignments and Activities

 The course consists of 9 exams which cover the material in the curriculum.
 These will be averaged for a grade that makes up 40% of grade.
 An average grade of 75 or higher is required to receive a passing grade for the course.
 A grade of 75 or higher is required on each exam.
 Only two exams of the review course topic exams can be repeated if the grade is below a 75.

 The course has an exit exam that consists of 20% of the grade.
-Students must pass the exit exam with a grade of 75 or higher to pass the co
+Students must pass the exit exam with a grade of 75 or higher to pass the course.

 Medtraining tutorials and exams

 Twenty-six medtraining tutorials and exams are part of the course.
 An average grade of 75 or higher is required to pass the course.
 This material makes up 20% of the grade.

 teaching a technique, reading and providing short reports on 4 professional laboratory articles, writing a resume, and case studies.
 An average grade of 75 or higher is required to receive a passing grade for the course.
 These daily grades make up 10% of the course.